Glasgow’s Third Sector

 Some Facts and Figures about the Sector in Glasgow

-17% of organisations with unpaid volunteers provide sport and leisure opportunities to Glaswegians.
+16% provide sport and leisure opportunities to Glaswegians.

-17% of organisations with unpaid volunteers provide services to older people.
+13% provide services to older people.

 GCVS is the main development agency and advocate for voluntary and community organisations in Glasgow and a key partner in Glasgow’s Third Sector Interface.
 We help voluntary organisations unite to make a strong collective voice in Glasgow.

-Sign up to recieive updates
+Sign up to receive updates